 The goal of our new Case Study series is to educate our users about some common tax-related topics.
 We wanted to start with the not-so-fortunate cases.
-So that we can move on to the good practices later to show how much easier it is to claim a tax deduction by keeping and/or retrospectively reconstructing a mileage log with an IRS-proof mileage log software.
+So that we can move on to the good practices later to show how much easier it is to claim a tax deduction by keeping and/or retrospectively reconstructing a mileage log with IRS-Proof mileage log software.

 In the first Case Study, we’ve examined what happens when you claim deductions but don’t have mileage logs to support them.

-But what happens if you try to reconstruct your mileage logs, but you fail to recall the exact data?
+But what happens if you try to reconstruct your mileage logs, but fail to recall the exact data?

 Case Study #2: Sketchy mileage logs

 This case is about a representative of a betting company.
-In said company, the employees have an annual salary of approx. $180,000 and many benefits, such as state pensions, 47 days per year of paid time off, including vacation, holidays, personal time, and sick time, access to gold-plated health, dental, and vision insurance.
+In said company, the employees have an annual salary of approx. $180,000 and many benefits, such as state pensions, 47 days per year of paid time off, including vacation, holidays, personal time, and sick time, and access to gold-plated health, dental, and vision insurance.

 And a vehicle allowance.

 Still, there were rumors that one of the representatives, the one who is the protagonist of our article, neglected to follow the approach that requires employees “to diligently record and maintain accurate records of all personal use miles.”
-Most of the week after week mileage reports he documented lacked odometer readings or included consistently adjusted (rounded-off) numbers.
+Most of the week-after-week mileage reports he documented lacked odometer readings or included consistently adjusted (rounded-off) numbers.

 He likewise damaged the company’s approach by neglecting to repay the time for the personal use of the vehicle.
 He made no repayment for 17 months, from November 2017 until the time he turned in the vehicle, in April 2019, when he composed a check for $3,484.09.